petrfilip/shared-todolist/README.md

 cd client
 npm start
 ```

+## Future

+- [ ] add created todo lists to localstorage (allow to access them)
+- [ ] add visited todo lists to logged users to history
+- [ ] allow edit task to task owner
+- [ ] allow writing notes and upload files for each todo list item
+- [ ] add protected todo list with password

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.